Dr. Heike Schiele

 Apart from being an eternal traveller and a keen horse rider, Heike's great passion in life is water.
 Kei te ora te wai, kei te ora te whenua, kei te ora te tangata - if the water is healthy, the land and the people will be nourished.
 This vision, chosen by the Manawatū River Leaders’ Forum (MRLF), guides her in her daily actions as an individual, a community member and a business person.
-She loves challenging what is, changing perspectives, envisioning what could be – and last but not least, contributing to make it happen by being an active member of ENM, MRLF, Te Kāuru, the Te Apiti Manawatū Gorge Project as well as EIANZ.
+She loves challenging what is, changing perspectives, envisioning what could be – and last but not least, contributing to make it happen by being an active member of ENM, MRLF, Te Kāuru, and the Environment Institute of Australia and New Zealand.

 Madz comes to ENM after a number of years immersed in family life.
 While raising her five children, she has been active in helping to organise and facilitate activities and communication channels for the local home school community.
 She is the founder and coordinator Community Fruit Harvest Manawatu, and was instrumental in helping to establish the Manawatu Urban Foraging online community.
 Madz is also a playing member of the community music group, Palmerston North Brass.
 In her down time, she loves to get outside into her garden where she has a lot of old fruit trees to reinvigorate and lawns to turn into vegetable gardens amongst an overgrown park of tree and flower gardens.

 I am an experienced accountant/administrator with a public sector background in large organisations.
 My career includes significant experience in the electricity and tertiary sectors; initially at the Ministry of Energy (13 years), followed by Massey University (22 years) and the Universal College of Learning (just over 5 years).

 I have considerable experience in office management and administration, with technical expertise in financial management and strategic planning to a senior level.
 I am looking forward to utilising my experience and knowledge in my new role at Environment Network Manawatū.